TechDocN/VKprop/README.md

 How is everything wired together?
 - Nano to LCD
+- Nano to microSD
+- Nano to Xiao x2
+- Nano to buttons
+- Nano to buzzer
+- Xiao x2 to OLED x2

 NOTE: The BMP image rendering routine was adapted from the spitftbitmap.ino example by Adafruit Industries, part of the Adafruit ST7735 library.
 Used under the MIT License.